Kansas Athletics launches groundbreaking new model for student-athlete care. Learn more

-Home > Wellness Resources > Health Library > Quick Tips: Self-Care for Heart Failure
+Home > Be Healthy > Health Library > Heart Failure Daily Action Plan

-Heart failure usually gets worse over time.
-But there are many things you can do to feel better, stay healthy longer, and avoid the hospital.
+Living with heart failure may not be easy.
+But there are things you can do to feel better, stay healthy longer, and avoid the hospital.

 Other Works Consulted